Subasthp/2024_Quant_Project/README.md

 -Male Flowering Time (MFT)
 -Anthesis-Silking Interval (ASI)
 # Dataset 2: Crossa et al. (2013) & Montesinos-Lopez et al. (2016, 2017) - Maize Lines
-Source: The dataset from Crossa et al. (2013) and Montesinos-Lopez et al. (2016, 2017) contains data on 309 double-haploid maize lines tested in 3 environments with 3 replications for each line.
+Source: Crossa et al. (2013) and Montesinos-Lopez et al. (2016, 2017) contain data on 309 double-haploid maize lines tested in 3 environments with three replications for each line.
 Traits Analyzed:
 -Grain Yield (Yield)
 -Anthesis-Silking Interval (ASI)
 -Plant Height (PH)

 #Methods Used
 The following methods were used for the analysis: